 Tour de Palm Springs (California)

 One of the earliest charity rides of the year is also one of the biggest.
 Distances of 5 to 100 miles.
 Raises money for some 75 nonprofits in the Coachella Valley.
 Pasta feed and bike expo night before.
 Date: Feb.
-10-11, 2012.
+8, 2019

-Tour de Pink (California)
+Tour de Whatcom (Washington)

 Three mileage options — 25, 50 and 105 miles — for this bike ride that benefits the Boys and Girls Clubs of Whatcom County.
 Starts in Bellingham and tours lakes and rivers while in sight of snow-capped Mount Baker.
 Date: July

-Tour de Whidbey The bike ride features mileage options of 30, 40, 50 or 100 miles, as well as a flat 10-mile route for beginners.
-Rides start at either Greenbank Farm or Coupeville Middle/High School.
+Tour de Whidbey The bike ride features mileage options of 33, 50, 67, 100, or 162 miles, as well as a flat 10-mile route for beginners.
+Rides start at Coupeville Middle/High School.
 Well-stocked rest stops are located about every 15 miles.
-Proceeds will go toward purchase of a new MRI for the Whidbey General Hospital.
-Date: Sept.
-21, 2013.
+Proceeds benefit the WhidbeyHealth Foundation.
+Date: August

 Tour du Rouge (Texas-Louisiana)